-The CAA therefore considers that the disclosure of occurrence information into the public domain in response to a FOIA request is not permitted by the Regulation and that the information you have requested is exempt from disclosure under section 44(1)(b) of the FOIA.
+The disclosure of occurrence information into the public domain in response to a FOIA request is not permitted by the Regulation and the information you have requested is exempt from disclosure under section 44(1)(b) of the FOIA.
 Under section 44(1)(b), information is exempt information if its disclosure is incompatible with any EU obligation.